-The term “Black Friday” was mostly used in Philadelphia until sometime in the 1980s.
-Around that time, retailers in other parts of the U.S. slowly started using the myth of their businesses going into a profit for the year on that shopping date.
-From then on, “Black Friday” was used not in a negative way.
-Instead, it was used as a time for both retailers and shoppers to celebrate the unofficial start of the holiday buying season.
+The term was primarily used in Philadelphia until sometime in the 1980s.
+Around that time, retailers in other parts of the US slowly started using the myth of their businesses going into a profit for the year on that shopping date.
+From then on, we stopped using the term “Black Friday” negatively.
+Instead, it was seen as a time for both retailers and shoppers to celebrate the unofficial start of the holiday buying season.

-Up until a few years ago, most major brick-and-mortar stores in the U.S. shut their doors on Thanksgiving.
-They opened very early the next day to begin their Black Friday sales.
+Until a few years ago, most major brick-and-mortar stores in the US shut their doors on Thanksgiving.
+They opened very early the next day to begin their sales.
 More recently, many retail stores stayed open on Thanksgiving to launch their holiday sales.
 In addition, other retailers now launch Black Friday-based price cuts online on Thanksgiving or even a few days before.

 Due partly to the coronavirus outbreak, some major store chains closed their doors on Thanksgiving in the US in 2020 for the first time in several years.
 The same happened in 2021.
 We’ve seen a much more robust online presence for deals in the past couple of years.
 Some stores are still open, though, with all the safety measures in place.